 Don’t take this lying down -easier said than done I know – but if you start opening up about what is happening to you I’m sure a lot of people will be very angry on your behalf.

-A: If they’re an ex, they’re an ex.
+If they’re an ex, they’re an ex.
 What is the point of a no-contact phase if you have split up?
-It’s usually suggested by the one who’s leaving to make the one who’s being left feel better.
+It’s usually suggested by the one who’s leaving to make the one who’s being left feeling better.
 Don’t be fobbed off by that.